 Please see below for information on current and upcoming projects at the Great Park.
 For a copy of the monthly development updates provided to the Orange County Great Park Board, including past updates, visit the Key Documents page.
 For a map of future plans for the Great Park, visit the Great Park Tomorrow webpage.

 This project complements the newly constructed roadways by providing landscaping along the sideways and road edges.
 The project is in its final design phase, with a budget of $4,375,000.

 Visitors Center Plaza Rehabilitation

-Preliminary design has begun on an update of the hardscape and infrastructure in the existing Visitor Center Plaza, with plans to integrate with the newly opened Sports Complex and evaluate relocation of the carousel.
+Preliminary design has begun on an update of the hardscape and infrastructure in the existing Visitors Center Plaza, with plans to integrate with the newly opened Sports Complex and evaluate relocation of the Carousel.
 The project will move forward in coordination with the construction of the Great Park Administration Building.
 Completion of construction documents for a public bid process is expected in the second quarter of 2020.
 The project budget is $3,860,000.

 Great Park Administration Building & Parking

 The project replaces temporary operation trailers, and provides design and construction administration services for the development of administrative and operational space for City of Irvine Community Services and Irvine Police Department teams at the Great Park.
 A needs assessment and site location is complete, and schematic design is under review by the City.
 The next phase will include refinement of the drawings, with an updated project cost and schedule leading to the final design phase.
 Construction is estimated to begin mid-2021.
 The project is in the design phase, with a budget of $25 million.